Researchers

 • patient and public involvement (PPI) work

-Awards can only be used to support the salary of the individual named in the application, and funds have to be spent in year.
+Awards can only be used to support the salary of individuals named in the application, and funds have to be spent in year.
 It is a requirement for successful applicants to provide interim reports during the award.

 Successful Applicants for RCF 2025/26: